Kiran7112/Weather-App/README.md

 Contributions are always welcome!
 If you’d like to improve this project:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
+2. Create a new branch .
-3. Commit your changes (`git commit -m "Add Your Feature"`).
+3. Commit your changes .
-4. Push to the branch (`git push origin feature/YourFeatureName`).
+4. Push to the branch .
-5. Open a pull request.
+5. Open a pull request .

 Feel free to report bugs, suggest improvements, or add new features!